jncc/topcat/README.md

 * Browse to http://localhost:8090/ to check the installation succeeded
 * In the Create a New Database dialogue, create e.g. Catalogue.Data.Beta with Versioning Bundle

+The Windows installer should replace most of the following manual steps - but here they are just in case:

 [http://ravendb.net/docs/server/deployment/as-iis-application]()